bioinformatics-ua/BackupUploader/README.md

 ## Install

-1. Install the python package
+1. Install the python package and the associated python client for the target could server:

-   `pip install backup_uploader[SERVER]`

-   Since each cloud server has a different upload API, you will also need to install a python client of the target cloud server.

-   You can install them along with this package like this `pip install backup_uploader[dropbox]`.
+   You can install both when installing this package like this `pip install backup_uploader[dropbox]`.
 Use the value of the Server Argument point on the [Supported Servers](#supported-servers) section of the target cloud server.

 2. Create the counters directory
    1. Create a `backup_uploader` group;